Updated WrestleMania 34 Card | 411MANIA

 Updated WrestleMania 34 Card

-– The card for WrestleMania 34 has been updated following this week’s episode of Raw.
+– The card for WrestleMania 34 has been updated following this week’s episode of Smackdown.
 The show takes place on April 8th in New Orleans, Louisiana.
 The card is as follows:

 * WWE Universal Championship Match: Brock Lesnar vs. Roman Reigns